 Formerly a focus area, education has not been a priority for the Netherlands since 2012

-In terms of income-group categories, Dutch bilateral education ODA focuses on middle-income countries (15%) and low-income countries (10%).
-When excluding the funding that is not allocated to specific countries, the majority of education funding distributed to lower-middle income countries (53%) and to low-income countries (19%).
+In terms of income-group categories, Dutch bilateral education ODA focuses on lower-middle-income countries (12%) and low-income countries (4%).
+When excluding the funding that is not allocated to specific countries, the majority of education funding is distributed to lower-middle income countries (54%) and to low-income countries (19%).
 The majority (68%) of bilateral education funding is allocated through universities, colleges, and research institutes.

-In addition, the Netherlands supports the international initiative ‘Education Cannot Wait’, committing €7 million in 2016.
+Aside from that, the Netherlands supports the international initiative ‘Education Cannot Wait’, committing €7 million (US$8 million) in 2016.
 Education Cannot Wait is a special fund launched in 2016 that aims to improve access to education services in humanitarian emergencies and crises.
 However, overall, spending on education within Dutch humanitarian assistance is rather low.
-In 2015, the Netherlands allocated 0.1% of its humanitarian assistance to education (US$0.7 million), according to the UN Office for the Coordination of Humanitarian Affairs (UNOCHA).
-The global average share of humanitarian assistance spent on education was 2% in 2015, according to UNOCHA, half of the minimum 4% target established by the UN Global Education First Initiative (GEFI).
-In addition, at the 2016 Syria Conference, the Netherlands pledged €125 million (US$138 million), of €50 million (US$55 million) was earmarked to support education and employment for refugees.
+In 2016, the Netherlands allocated 1.1.% of its humanitarian assistance to education (US$1.7 million), according to the UN Office for the Coordination of Humanitarian Affairs (UNOCHA).
+The global target established by the UN Global Education First Initiative (GEFI) is 4%.
+The global average share of humanitarian assistance spent on education was 2.7% in 2016, according to OCHA.

 The responsibility for development cooperation lies with the Netherland’s Minister for Foreign Trade and Development Cooperation (MFTDC), part of the Ministry of Foreign Affairs (MFA).
 Further, within the MFA, the Directorate-General for International Cooperation (DGIS) is responsible for designing and coordinating the implementation of development policy.
 As education is not a priority in itself, there is no specific department within the ministry that focuses on education.